 Self-love sometimes has this misconstrued definition.
-Loving yourself does not mean that you will wake up every morning with the mindset “I’m the most beautiful person in the world.”
-Self-love is that little voice you need to have in your head that tells you especially on the days you don’t feel so beautiful, the one that says “hey I know things are hard right now, I know you don’t always feel beautiful on the inside or the outside.
-Despite all of that though, you are still worthy of love and worthy of respect.”
+Loving yourself does not mean that you will wake up every morning with the mindset, “I’m the most beautiful person in the world.”
+Self-love is that little voice you need to have in your head that tells you, especially on the days you don’t feel so beautiful, the one that says “hey I know things are hard right now, I know you don’t always feel beautiful on the inside or the outside.
+Despite all of that, though, you are still worthy of love and worthy of respect.”

-On some days though, listening or even finding that little voice can feel impossible.
-It is still so important to take care of yourself though, especially on the bad days.
+On some days, though, listening or even finding that little voice can feel impossible.
+It is still so important to take care of yourself, though, especially on the bad days.

-Growing up my father always told me, “no one can love you unless you love yourself,” and I really never believed that phrase to be true I mean my family loved me, my friends loved me, I had been in relationships where people had loved me.
-What I didn’t see, though, is that although all these people did love me, since I didn’t love myself, I never was able to truly see the love they had for me because I hated myself so much I didn’t believe that anyone could actually love me for who I am.
+Growing up, my father always told me, “no one can love you unless you love yourself,” and I never believed that phrase to be true I mean my family loved me, my friends loved me, I had been in relationships where people had loved me.
+What I didn’t see, though, is that although all these people did love me, since I didn’t love myself, I never was able to truly see the love they had for me because I hated myself so much I didn’t believe that anyone could love me for who I am.

 - Let your feelings be validated – Understand that you will have bad days and let yourself have them.
 Don’t beat yourself up just because you are feeling low.
 Have that bad day, sit in your room: cry, shout, eat a pint of ice cream.
 Do what you need to do to feel better and understand that it is okay to feel bad sometimes.

-- On the bad days, give yourself a little extra love – buy yourself your favorite meal, get a face mask, binge watch an entire series and feel zero guilt about it, TREAT YO SELF
+- On the bad days, give yourself a little extra love – buy yourself your favorite meal, get a face mask, binge watch an entire series and feel zero guilt about it, TREAT YO SELF.

 - Practice the kind of love you desire to receive – We spend all this time trying to find “the one.”
 The one who will love us unconditionally, the one who will always be there, always try to make us happy.
-When in fact what we don’t realize is that “the one” is ourselves.
-The more light we give off the more light we attract.
+When, in fact, what we don’t realize is that “the one” is ourselves.
+The more light we give off, the more light we attract.
 We are born lovable and with a willingness to love others.
 Fall in love with yourself. 🙂